AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/05_Explore_OpenAI_models/README.md

 ## Do I use an out-of-the-box model or a fine-tuned model?

 A base model is a model that hasn't been customized or fine-tuned for a specific use case.
 Fine-tuned models are customized versions of base models where a model's weights are trained on a unique set of prompts.
-Fine-tuned models let you achieve better results on a wider number of tasks without needing to provide detailed examples for in-context learning as part of your completion prompt.
+Fine-tuned models achieve better results on a wider number of tasks without needing to provide detailed examples for in-context learning as part of the completion prompt.

 The [fine-tuning guide](https://learn.microsoft.com/azure/ai-services/openai/how-to/fine-tuning) can be referenced for more information.